How to Use Essential Oils

 What are Essential Oils?

-An essential oils is an oil extract of a plant, which concentrates the odour, flavour and goodness of the plants from which they are derived.
+An essential oil is a 100% natural oil extract of a plant material, which concentrates the aroma and the therapeutic benefits of the plant.

 How to Use Essential Oils?